094459/keycloak-aws/README.md

 ✨  Total time: 1025.66s
 ```

 7. Use the info from the output above (keycloak-demo.KeyCloakKeyCloakContainerSerivceEndpointxxxxxx) to update the DNS record for the certificate you created.
 Create a CNAME record pointing the ELB to the domain record.
-This will allow you to access KeyCloak via a simple link like  "https://my-keycloak.demo.com"
+This will allow you to access Keycloak via a simple link like  "https://my-keycloak.demo.com"

-8. Congratulations, with a bit of luck you should now have a KeyCloak service up and running.
+8. Congratulations, with a bit of luck you should now have a Keycloak service up and running.